thisisbalu/exception-decoded/_posts/spring/2023-11-07-spring-linkloopexception.md

 In the bustling world of programming, Java's Spring Framework has an unrivaled reputation for enterprise solutions.
 However, as all technologies tend to be, Spring presents its fair share of occasionally frustrating challenges.
 Among those is the notorious LinkLoopException.
 This article is your lifeline.
 We're going to plunge into the depths of this exception, understanding its nature, causes, and solutions.
 We'll arm you with the knowledge you need to continue your Spring journey with confidence.

-**Lesson Outline:**
-1. Understanding the Spring LinkLoopException
-2. Common Causes of a LinkLoopException
-3. Handling a LinkLoopException
-4. The Code Way Out: Best Examples
-5. Conclusion

-## 1. Understanding the Spring LinkLoopException
+## Understanding the Spring LinkLoopException

 The LinkLoopException belongs to the realm of HATEOAS issues [*^1^*](https://docs.spring.io/spring-hateoas/docs/current/reference/html/#fundamentals).